emilydaykin/chrome-extension/README.md

 ## Implementation:
 - ReactJS and Sass (BEM) to build and style this extension.
-- The `manifest.json` file is the most important file of this application (it records crucial metadata, defins resources, declares permissions and identifies which files to run in the background and on the page.
+- The `manifest.json` file is the most important file of this application (it records crucial metadata, defines resources, declares permissions and identifies which files to run in the background and on the page.
 It must be in the root dir)
 ```json
 {
   "manifest_version": 3,